sindresorhus/got/documentation/cache.md

 `QUERY` requests are not cached by Got's built-in cache option.
 Correctly caching `QUERY` requires cache keys that include the request content.

+Requests with streaming or iterable bodies, including native `FormData`, bypass the cache.
+Got does not consume an upload to generate a cache key.

 You can use the JavaScript `Map` type as an in-memory cache:

 ```js